 If the prosecutor cannot prove beyond a reasonable doubt that the defendant is the person who caused the damage, then the NRS 206.310 charge should be dismissed.
 Typical evidence in these cases include:

 - police reports,

 - forensic evidence, and/or

-Penalties for vandalizing property in violation of NRS 206.310 can carry just a small fine or several years in Nevada State Prison depending on the case:
+The punishment for defacing property can carry just a small fine or several years in Nevada State Prison depending on the case:

 |$5,000 in damage or more; or|

 Where the damage impairs public communication, transportation, or police and fire protection (no matter the monetary value of the loss)